OmniLayer/spec/README.md

 Each transaction definition has its own version number to enable support for changes to each transaction definition.
 Up thru version 0.3.5 of this spec, the transaction type field was a 4 byte integer.
 Since there were only 17 transactions identified, the upper 3 bytes of the field had a value of 0.
 For all spec versions starting with 0.4, the first field in each transaction message is the 2 byte version number, with an initial value of 0 and the transaction type field is a 2 byte integer.
 So, each client must examine the first two bytes of the transaction message to determine how to parse the remainder of the message.
 If the value is 0, then the message is in the format specified in version 0.3.5 of this spec.
 If the value is at least 1, then the message is in the format associated with that version number.

-Note: Master Protocol transactions are not reversible except as explicitly indicated by this spec.
+Master Protocol transactions are not reversible except as explicitly indicated by this spec.

+Any Mastercoin transaction from any address that attempts to transfer, reserve, commit coins, or put coins in escrow while that address's available balance for that currency identifier is 0 will be invalidated.

 ##Transferring coins